boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 * :guilabel:`Copy repository URL` copy the repository URL to the clipboard.
 * :guilabel:`Refresh` updates the content of the repository.
-* :guilabel:`Delete` erases the repository, all its branches, layers a commit information from the GeoGig server.
+* :guilabel:`Delete` erases the repository, all its branches, layers and commit information from the GeoGig server.
 * :guilabel:`Manage connections` allows to add, edit and delete remote connections to the repository